kumu/docs/enterprise/single-sign-on.md

   https://example.kumuenterprise.com/organization-username/sso/saml/consume
   ```

 4. From your SSO provider, you can get a service URL, an entity ID, and a public certificate.
-Enable SSO for your enterprise and copy/paste those items into your Kumu organization accounts' settings:
+Enable SSO for your enterprise and copy/paste those items into your Kumu organizations' settings:

    ```
    https://example.kumuenterprise.com/organizations/organization-username/settings#sso